 Step 2: Put the vodka and candy together

 Put the candy canes into whatever flask or bottle you’re using.
-Because you won’t need to strain this after it’s done, you can go right ahead and make it up in a presentation flask if you’re making a gift, or whatever final container you plan on serving it from.
+Because you won’t need to strain this after it’s done, you can go right ahead and make it up in a presentation flask if you’re making a gift for a cocktail lover, or whatever final container you plan on serving it from.
 Pour the vodka over them until you fill the flask or bottle.

 Step 3: Shake the infusion